-The auxiliary (C-30) evaporator is similar in design to the VC-300 evaporator, but it is smaller and does not use a vapor recompressor.
+The auxiliary (C-30) evaporator is similar in design to the VC-300 evaporator, but it is smaller and does not use a vapor compressor.
 The heating section is a 6 inch diameter horizontal shell and tube heat exchanger and the separator section is 8 inches in diameter.
-The auxiliary evaporator is fed by recirculation from its concentrate tank (C-30 concentrate tank) and will further concentrate the discharge from the main evaporator to a concentration of between 20 and 25 percent total solids, depending on operational needs.
+The auxiliary evaporator is fed by recirculation from its concentrate tank (C-30 concentrate tank) and further concentrates the discharge from the main evaporator to a concentration of about 10 percent total solids.
+This final concentration may be varied depending upon the chemistry of the batch being processed and operational needs.
 The heat source to the auxiliary evaporator is waste heat from the hot distillate in the VC-300 distillate tank supplemented by two thermostatically controlled 30 KW electric heaters.
 Distillate is pumped from the VC-300 distillate tank through the electric heaters which heat it to about 170°F. It flows to the tube side of the shell and tube heat exchanger portion of the auxiliary evaporator where it heats the boiling liquid on the shell side.
 The distillate then exits the tubes and returns to the VC-300 distillate tank.
 During system start-up, vapor from the auxiliary evaporator is used to provide a heat source to the main evaporator.
 Once the main evaporator is heated and in operation, a valve in the vapor line to the main evaporator is closed and the vapors are routed to the auxiliary condenser.
 The condensate is removed from the condenser by an eductor and discharged to the C-30 distillate tank which then overflows to the contaminated distillate tank.
 Water in the C-30 distillate tank is pumped through a recirculation loop by the C-30 distillate pump, P-3.
 This loop supplies the motive force for the distillate eductor, E-3.
-A sidestream from this loop supplies the seal water to the VC-300 and C-30 concentrate pumps and an additional sidestream can supply an alternate source to the VC-300 desuperheating sprays.
-Concentrated solution from the C-30 evaporator is discharged at a rate of 0.3 to 0.5 gpm to the blender/dryer transfer tank for subsequent drying and packaging.
+A sidestream from this loop supplies the seal water to the VC-300 and C-30 concentrate pumps and an additional sidestream can supply an alternate or supplemental source to the VC-300 desuperheating sprays.
+Concentrated solution from the C-30evaporator is discharged at a rate of 0.4 to 0.7 gpm to the blender/dryer transfer tank for subsequent drying and packaging.